lhyuanmhd/lhyuanmhd.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I’m Long Huiyuan 👋
+Hi, I’m Longhui Yuan 👋

-I am a PhD student in Earth and Planetary Sciences at [Your University].
+I am a PhD student in Earth and Planetary Sciences at ETH Zürich.
-My research focuses on [short summary: e.g., magnetohydrodynamics, geodynamo, and planetary interiors].
+My research focuses on the planetary dynamo process and orbital dynamics of exoplanets.

-I am particularly interested in [specific topics] and I use [methods: numerical simulations, spectral methods, etc.] in my work.

-You can find my [CV](cv) and [publications](publications) on this site.